The Exact WKB analysis and the Stokes phenomena of the Unruh effect and Hawking radiation: How to include quantum backreactions in the EWKB

-Since the radiation continuously takes away the mass of the black hole, what an observer sees as the black hole mass depends on the distance from the horizon.
-An inner observer sees a lighter black hole compared with an outer observer.
-To realize the same phenomena in the sonic black hole, we consider $a(x)\simeq a_0-\alpha x/2$, where $a_0$ is a constant defined at the horizon ($x=0$).
-Here we introduced $\alpha\equiv 2 da/dx$.
+For a real black hole, the radiation continuously takes away the mass of the black hole.
+Then, what an observer sees as the black hole mass depends on the distance from the horizon.
+To realize the same phenomenon in the sonic black hole, we consider a snapshot of the black hole and introduce $a(x)\simeq a_0+ f(\hbar,x)$, where $a_0$ is defined at the horizon ($x=0$).
+Then the quantum correction can be expanded as